Using High-Tech Simulators to Educate Future Nurses

 Recently the School of Nursing received a $3 million gift – the largest in RIC’s history – by philanthropist Edward Avedisian.
 Of the $3 million, $2,900,000 will fund the Zvart Onanian Endowed Professorship to support the integration of innovative teaching and research in the area of simulation.

-Whatever simulator nursing students train on, they are free to make mistakes and learn from those mistakes without fear of harming the patient.
-Making mistakes, in fact, is critical to the learning process.
-With practice, they develop their problem-solving skills, decision-making skills, communication skills, teamwork abilities and diagnostic skills.
-Ultimately, they become better practitioners.
+Regardless of the type of simulation training student nurses receive, what’s important is that they are free to make mistakes and learn from those mistakes without fear of harming the patient.
+Making mistakes, in fact, is critical to the learning process, says Sadlon.
+With practice, they’ll develop their problem-solving skills, decision-making skills, communication skills, teamwork abilities and diagnostic skills.
+Ultimately, they’ll become better practitioners.